PrairieLearn/PrairieLearn/docs/course-best-practices.md

 ## Technical Challenges

-The most important feature of PrairieLearn from a course maintenance standpoint is that, although most configuration files are read by the platform each time that a sync is performed, this is not true of the files related to question content (HTML and Python).
+The most important feature of PrairieLearn from a course maintenance standpoint is that, although most JSON configuration files are read by the platform each time that a sync is performed, this is not true of the files related to question content (HTML and Python).
 This means that breaking changes to a question are only be visible when the question is next opened, and may be the result of editing files not local to that question.
-In addition,

 The following are common situations that tools described in this page are designed to solve:
 - Code shared between multiple questions is refactored in a way that changes the interface.
 Questions requiring the old interface may not display errors until they are next opened.
-- Code as part of a randomized question is invalid but only reachable in rare variants.
+- Python code as part of a randomized question is invalid but only reachable in rare variants.
-- An instructor wishes to write questions with similar backend logic but different starting configurations
+- An instructor wishes to write questions with similar backend logic but different starting configurations.
-- Invalid JSON or Python code is merged
+- Invalid JSON or Python code is merged to a course, but no errors are displayed until all affected questions are opened.